 Many of these individual technologies have existed for decades—what’s really new is that advances in computer control are now allowing DERs to be remotely controlled en masse.
 We are looking at a near-term future where thousands of DERs of different types can be integrated and controlled in real time to create Virtual Power Plants (VPPs).
 VPPs will allow grid operators to respond to real-time power demand—and to the variable output of large-scale renewable projects—with flexible, local power resources.

 The growth in distributed resources is also being driven not just by technology, but also by state mandates.
 For instance, in 2015 California passed a law requiring utilities to bring 12 GW of renewable DG onto the grid by 2020.
 Other states, including South Carolina and New York have either created requirements for DERs or are considering them.
-States are mandating or supporting these projects distributed resources can both reduce pollution associated with power generation and reduce the need for costly and complicated power line construction projects.
+States are mandating or supporting these projects because distributed resources can reduce power system pollution and reduce the need for costly and complicated power line construction projects.

 Another reason why states are interested is the potential for DERs to improve grid resiliency.
 After hurricane Sandy knocked out power to millions of people in the tristate area, policy makers began paying a lot more attention to the potential for microgrids and DERs to keep the lights on when the larger power system goes down.
 So is the “soft path” for energy that Amory Lovins advocated back in 1976 finally coming to fruition?
 Will the future for DERs be wonderful?